RetroNick2020/rtbinobj/README.md

 # rtbinobj

-A Turbo Pascal/C and Open Watcom BINOBJ/BGIBIN clone for Windows/Linux.
+A Turbo Pascal, Turbo C, QuickC, QuickPascal, and Open Watcom for Windows.
 Allows you to embed images/audio or

 any binary file to your exe and access at runtime using extern variable.
+A clone of the Turbo Pascal/C tool BINBOJ/BGIOBJ but

+works in Windows.
+The output format is strictly for DOS OBJ format.
 Includes GUI and console versions

 In addtion to supporting the same output format (byte exact) you can also now add